Plitvice or Krka: Which National Park should you visit?

 Plitvice vs Krka: Which is easier to reach?

-If you are in Split and short of time, Krka National Park makes more sense as it is just 90 km from Split (60-90 minutes drive).
-This means you can take a half-day / full-day organized tour from Split as well as Zadar (77 km away).
+If you are in Split and short on time, Krka National Park is more practical, as it is just 90 km from Split (a 60-90 minute drive).
+This means you can take a half-day / full-day organized tour from Split or Zadar (77 km away).
 You can also hire a car or take a bus to reach Krka.
-There are 5 entrances to the park, but most people use the Lozovac entrance or take a boat ride from the Skradin entrance.
+There are five entrances to the park, but most people use the Lozovac entrance or take a boat ride from the Skradin entrance.
 There is a bus service from Split to the Skradin entrance of the park.
 Check the bus timings and availability here.
 You also have the option to use the entrance at Visovac, Slapove Krka, and Burnum.

-Plitvice Lakes is more feasible if you are located in Zagreb or any other city in the north of Croatia.
+Plitvice Lakes is more convenient if you are based in Zagreb or another city in northern Croatia.
 It is 130 km from Zagreb and 120 km from Zadar.
-You can plan a day trip, or stop en route to the coast.
+You can plan a day trip or stop en route to the coast.
 Making a day trip to Plitvice from Split is not recommended.
-It is a bit remotely located and quite big, and you will only be able to get a glimpse of all it has to offer.
-So, you should keep two days for Plitvice and stay near the park, either before or after, so that you are not in any rush to explore the natural wonder.
-Bus stops are located at Gate 1 & 2, so catching a public bus is quite convenient.
+It is somewhat remote and quite large, so you will only be able to get a glimpse of what it has to offer.
+You should plan two days for Plitvice and stay near the park, either before or after, so you are not rushed to explore the natural wonder.
+Bus stops are located at Gates 1 & 2, so catching a public bus is quite convenient.
 Renting a car is the best option as it gives you maximum time and flexibility.

 Plitvice vs Krka: Which is more accessible?

-Krka National Park has circular walking trails that range from 1.9kms to 3.4kms and you need just a couple of hours to walk the longest loop.
+Krka National Park has circular walking trails that range from 1.9 km to 3.4 km, and you need just a couple of hours to walk the longest loop.
 The circular boardwalk takes you to some of the most majestic waterfalls in the park.
-The trails are quite manageable and suitable for people of all ages and capabilities.
+The trails are pretty manageable and suitable for people of all ages and capabilities.
 Signboards are guiding you all the way.
 If you don’t want to attempt anything strenuous, Krka is for you.

-Plitvice Lakes is much bigger with trails ranging from 3kms to 18kms.
-It can take you anything from 3 hours to 8 hours to explore the massive park, so choose according to your energy levels.
-The trails are well-marked and doable, you just have to stick to a specific path and watch your step.
+Plitvice Lakes is much bigger, with trails ranging from 3 km to 18 km.
+It can take you anywhere from 3 to 8 hours to explore the massive park, so choose based on your energy levels.
+The trails are well-marked and doable; you have to stick to a specific path and watch your step.
 If you are into hiking and adventure, Plitvice is definitely more exciting.
-However, none of the parks is suitable for toddlers or people with mobility issues as it is not possible to push a wheelchair/trolley on the trails.
+However, none of the parks are suitable for toddlers or people with mobility issues, as wheelchairs or trolleys cannot be pushed on the trails.

 Plitvice vs Krka: Which is more crowded?

-Krka is not as crowded as Plitvice Lakes.
+Krka is less crowded than Plitvice Lakes.
 But since it is much smaller, it feels quite cramped with even fewer people.
-In fact, in 2017, the National Park announced that a maximum of 10,000 visitors at a time would be allowed into the Skradinski Buk section.
+In 2017, the National Park announced that a maximum of 10,000 visitors at a time would be permitted in the Skradinski Buk section.
 Considering the park’s size, you can plan your visit for late afternoon.
-The morning rush would be over and you should still have sufficient time to explore the park and take a dip in the emerald pools.
+The morning rush would be over, and you should still have sufficient time to explore the park and take a dip in the emerald pools.

 Plitvice is much more popular and busier than Krka.
-The park is visited by more than a million visitors a year.
-July and August are crowded and it is even difficult to see the falls with people pushing you from behind.
+The park attracts more than a million visitors a year.
+July and August are crowded, and it is even difficult to see the falls with people pushing you from behind.
 You have to walk behind rows of people during rush time.
-The best option would be to start early morning or late afternoon so that you can escape the tour buses, day-trippers, and the long queues for the boat.
+The best option is to start early in the morning or late in the afternoon to avoid the tour buses, day-trippers, and long queues for the boat.
 For that, you should spend at least one night in the vicinity so that you can enter the park before hordes of people start arriving from nearby places.

 The spring and summer rush of Plitvice can be really draining.
-So, if you are looking for a more relaxed and less crowded park, opt for Krka National Park.
+If you are looking for a more relaxed, less crowded park, choose Krka National Park.

 Plitvice vs Krka: Which has more activities?

-The biggest attraction of Krka was that you could actually swim at Krka National Park.
+The biggest attraction of Krka was that you could actually swim in Krka National Park.
 However, as of 2021, you are not allowed to swim at the base of Skradinski Buk Falls and enjoy the impressive display of waterfalls from there.
-Climate changes and the need to preserve resources & the richness of biodiversity are the reasons for this ban.
-Swimming is still allowed in a few locations like Stinice, Remetic–Pisak, and downstream of Roski Waterfall, but the most popular lake is now off-limits for swimmers.
+Climate change and the need to preserve resources & the richness of biodiversity are the reasons for this ban.
+Swimming is still allowed in a few locations, such as Stinice, Remetic–Pisak, and downstream of Roski Waterfall, but the most popular lake is now off-limits to swimmers.

-If you are looking for something beyond scenic views, Krka has some options.
-You can visit the religious monuments, the second-oldest hydroelectric powerplant, water mills, and a few medieval fortresses.
-You can enjoy a boat ride from the town of Skradin across River Krka.
-Krka is known for its diverse wildlife, so be on the lookout for different species of birds and reptiles
+If you are looking for more than scenic views, Krka offers options.
+You can visit religious monuments, the second-oldest hydroelectric power plant, water mills, and a few medieval fortresses.
+You can enjoy a boat ride from the town of Skradin across the River Krka.
+Krka is known for its diverse wildlife, so be on the lookout for bird and reptile species.

 Plitvice Lakes is a UNESCO World Heritage Site, so swimming and bathing are strictly prohibited.
 Besides hiking, you can take a boat ride across Lake Kozjak or enjoy a train ride that would drop you at different points in the park.
 Exploring the countless trails and routes along lakes and waterfalls can be exhausting.
 If you still have time and energy left, you can explore the trails that loop above and beyond the lakes and take you to the surrounding caves, woodlands, and villages.
 This is your chance to escape the crowds and spot a bear or wolf.